Alvin-Son/Warehouse_Analysis_Project/README.md

 - SQL (CTEs, Joins, Aggregations, Window Functions)
 - Excel (for initial data review)

-## 📈 Key Insights & Analysis
+## 📊 Key Business Questions Answered

-- Performed data cleaning by handling missing values, correcting data types, and ensuring consistency
-- Used CTEs and window functions to rank products and calculate performance metrics
-- Identified high-performing categories, customer trends, and revenue-driving segments
-- Answered business-driven questions such as:
+- **Top Revenue Drivers**
+  - Which products and categories generate the most revenue?
+- **Customer Value**
-  - What are the top 5 products by revenue?
+  - Who are the most profitable customers by order value and frequency?
+- **Product Performance**
-  - Which customers are the most profitable?
+  - Which products are frequently returned or underperforming?
-  - What days of the week see the highest sales volume?

 ## 💡 What I Learned